 If you or your children are invited to a party, you should have the courtesy to call and let the host/hostess know whether you will be attending or not.
 This is not option.
 It is respectful – plain and simple.
 Think of it like this – if someone invites 20 people and purchases food, etc and plans on that many and only 4 show up – look at the wasted money.
 On the flip side, if you plan on 20 and 25 show up, you don’t have enough to feed your guests.

 In addition, many parties are held in locations where the family pays per child.
 If you do not show up or, if you even show up without letting them know, can cost the family more than expected (Oh – and whatever you do – don’t bring siblings to parties when they are not invited – unless YOU are paying for them to participate).

 By taking the time to call the host or hostess, you can essentially save them money so that they can do proper planning/spending.
 I know as a mom I GREATLY appreciate this more than my guests know.

 You don’t have to spend a lot to give a child a great gift.
-Check out this list of great ideas for kids that aren’t toys!
 Some other ideas include books, coloring books, crayons, puzzles, games – these are all gifts that seem to have gone to the wayside, but can be found at a really great price.

 Stop by the dollar store and pick up a roll of paper and card.
 Gifts are ripped open in minutes and no child really cares how the package looks – they just love opening packages.
 After all, it is the gift that matters and not the packaging.
 You can even find plain colored paper and bows after Christmas and stock up to cover your party needs throughout the year.